gallati/stellarpy/README.md

         If default ('all'), a Data Frame object is returned containing the calculated values of the variables.
         For queries on specific variables you must enter one of the following strings: 'r', 'P', 'T', 'l', 'm', 'rho', 'epsilon' or 'kappa'.

-    * `solar_units` (bool, default = False):
+    * `input_units` (bool, default = True):
-        If True, all data will be given using solar units.
-        If False, all data will be given using the model units.
+        If True, requested data will be expressed using the same units as those used to initialize the Star instance.
+If False, model internal units will be used to express the requested data.

 * `parameters`